History of Smoke Rise Field Club

 • In 2017 a shooting bench and 100-yard rifle range were added on the trap and skeet field.

-All this work was variously overseen by Operations Vice Presidents Bill Talley, Hall Cottingham and Gary Leedham.
+All this work was variously overseen by Operations Vice Presidents Bill Talley, Hal Cottingham and Gary Leedham.
 Much of it was again funded by generous capital contributions from the membership.

 Following Bob Gonzales, Club Presidents have been Spike Wahlen, Hal Cottingham (twice), Ted Miller and Mark Roberts.

 Randy Deitz remained the Club manager until he retired in 2015.
-He was succeeded by Chris Thorpe, the current manager.
+He was succeeded by Chris Thorpe.
+In 2020, Jeff McCall assumed the role as Club manager.

-Those using the Club today have a lot of people, who spent their time and money, to thank, for making Smoke Rise the exceptional place it is today.
+Those using the Club today have a lot of people to thank, who spent their time and money, to make Smoke Rise the exceptional place it is today.